MateiDevel/PyIN-PyInstaller-GUI-/README.md

 - First , cd in the directory where the setup.py file is located.
 - To install the package use ```pip install .```
 - After all of that is done, use the ```pyin``` command in your terminal to run the package.
+# Screenshots
+![screenshots/screenshots/application-notselected or not a python file.png]
+![file selected.png]